 A dentist will prepare the one or two adjacent teeth the same way as a traditional bridge.
 They will reduce the size of the teeth to accommodate the dental crowns.
 The bridge will be cemented to the abutment teeth.
 We only recommend using this type of bridge in areas where there is infrequent chewing like the small front teeth.

 A Maryland bridge can replace a single missing tooth.
 It is similar to a traditional dental bridge however it uses metal wings instead of crowns to secure the replacement tooth.
 On both sides of the false tooth are thin metal wings that your dentist will bond to the back of the two adjacent teeth with a composite resin.

 A benefit of using this method is that your dentist will need to remove any tooth enamel to accommodate the restoration.
 The downside is the restoration will need to be re-bonded often and it is not as durable as a traditional bridge.

 An implant bridge can replace two or more teeth.
 The bridge piece has two dental crowns with the pontics in the middle.
 It is similar to a traditional bridge however a dentist will secure it to dental implants instead of adjacent teeth.

-Your dentist At least two dental implants will be placed in the jaw bone via a surgical procedure.
+Your dentist will place at least two dental implants in the jaw bone via a surgical procedure.
 After a period of healing, typically three to six months, your dentist will secure the bridge to the implants.

 To schedule an appointment with Dr. Lotardo at his Nesconset, NY dentist office, please call 631-228-8780 (Nesconset Office) or 631-574-3898 (Riverhead Office) or 516-217-6668 (Roslyn Office) or request an appointment online.
 At your appointment, will discuss which type of dental bridge is right for you.